-Okii Me - 大きい目 - Big Eyes Okii Mimi - 大きい耳 - Big Ears Chiisai Kuchi - 小さい口 - Small Mouth
+Okii Me - 大きい目 - Big Eyes Okii Mimi - 大きい耳 - Big Ears Chiisai Kuchi - 小さい口 - Small Mouth or book resources and videos go to paulakers.net/bs-09

-The Big Twins
+The Big Treins

 I have spent countless hours musing about the uniqueness of Japanese culture.
 Why they do the things they do?
 Why they are so consistent in the things they do?
 How they sustain the things they do from generation to generation?
 It is my opinion that there are two principles in play.
 First, the Japanese culture has a deep respect for people.
 Secondly, they have a deep respect for resources.
 I call these two ideas the big twins.